chgibb/ng-node-compile/README.md

 ## Fork of https://github.com/MoLow/ng-node-compile
 It has been modified to play nicely with module bundlers, instead of dynamically ```require```ing angular modules.
-Bundled angular 1.3 dependency has been removed in favour of an npm dependency on angular ^1.6.